nehemiaobati/codeigniter/.clinerules/clinerules.md

        Views (app/Views/): Handle presentation with minimal PHP.
 Escape all dynamic data with esc() to prevent XSS attacks.
 Use View Layouts for page structure and View Cells for reusable components.
 An entire view file's content must not be wrapped in <![CDATA[...]]> tags.
        Database (app/Database/): Manage all schema changes through Migration files and initial data with Seeder files.
        Filters (app/Filters/): Use filters only for cross-cutting concerns like security (CSRF), authentication, or rate limiting.
        Routing (app/Config/Routes.php): Define all application routes with a named route using the ['as' => 'routename'] parameter.
-Generate all internal URLs using urlto('routename') to ensure maintainability.
+Distinguish between client-side and server-side URL generation:
+       - Client-Side (Views): For all client-side links (e.g., in `<a>` tags), generate URLs using `url_to('routename')`.
+This ensures that links remain consistent and maintainable.
+       - Server-Side (Controllers): For all server-side redirects (e.g., after a form submission), use `redirect()->to(url_to('routename'))`.
+This combines the redirect functionality with the maintainability of named routes.
        Helpers (app/Helpers/): Contain only stateless, procedural helper functions.
        Language (app/Language/): Store all language-specific strings for internationalization.
        Libraries/Services (app/Libraries/, app/Config/Services.php): House reusable application logic as classes and manage them as Services for scalability and testability.